 3. Hypothyroidism Can’t Be Cured, but It Can Be Managed

 With hypothyroidism, dogs’ thyroids become so damaged that they can no longer produce or secrete enough of the hormones they need.
 Nothing can be done to fix the thyroid gland and make it function well again.
-However, your veterinarian can prescribe synthetic hormones to be taken orally by your pet every day.
+However, your veterinarian can prescribe synthetic hormones to be taken orally, such as Soloxine, by your pet every day.
 This will regulate your dog’s system and reverse common symptoms such as fur loss.
 Your dog will need to take these medications indefinitely to compensate for the ongoing hormone deficiency.

 4. Monitoring Hypothyroidism Is Crucial